dxda6216/SPARK_fluorescence_anisotropy/README.md

 # SPARK Fluorescence Anisotropy
-Script to pre-process a SPARK fluorescence anisotropy data file (Excel file)
+This is a script to pre-process a SPARK fluorescence anisotropy data file (Excel file).